sot/mica/doc/guide_stats.rst

 Processing
 ^^^^^^^^^^

-For each observation, after the observation has run and telemetry is available:

-The guide stats process
+For each observation, after the observation has run and telemetry is available, the guide stats process does the following:

-* fetches the AGASC information for each star in the catalog
+* Fetches the AGASC information for each star in the catalog
-* fetches the PCAD data for the Kalman interval
+* Fetches the PCAD data for the Kalman interval

-and for each guide star in the Kalman interval star calculates statistics on metrics for that star over the interval.
+* For each guide star in the Kalman interval star calculates statistics on metrics for that star over the interval.